eliranwong/googleaistudio/README.md

 A collection of AI tools built on Google Vertex AI APIs.
 It works even in EU / UK.

 At the time of writing, web-based Google AI Studio is not accessible in [EU /UK / some other regions](https://ai.google.dev/available_regions#available_regions).
-As this collection is based on Google Vertex AI APIs, there is no such restriction.
+As this python package is based on Google Vertex AI APIs, there is no such restriction.

 Current available features: